IchanP/L3-DateConverter/tests/testspecification.md

 The front page of the application should now be rendered

-// TODO insert image here

 ### TC1.2 Clicking the Big Conversion Page link in the header should render the second page

 #### Test Steps

 1. Test step 1.1 done
-2. Click on the "Big Text Conversion Page" // TODO rename // link in the header.
+2. Click on the "Big Text Conversion Page"1 link in the header.

 #### Expected Result